rnambaa/synthetic-text-generator/README.md

 The retriever (`RAG/retriever.py`) loads the JSONL entries into a chromaDB collection.
 It uses query based retrieval using `all-MiniLM-L6-v2` embeddings and returns the top_k most relevant texts from the knowledge base, as is common with RAG pipelines.

 The generator (`RAG/QA_generator.py`) uses the retrieved texts to generate responses.
-The output could be structured in different formats, in this project, this generator is designed to return semantically inspired responses to a specific question on the given topic in a Q&A format.
+The output could be structured in different formats.
+In this project, the generator is designed to return semantically inspired responses to a specific question on the given topic in a Q&A format.
+It will return a new response for each retrieved text.

 ---